 Sophie Gvasalia is a manager who's first and foremost concern is their team's wellbeing.
 They believe it's important to listen and take individual limitations into account.
 They inspire employees who need a leader who looks after the human side and isn't solely focused on results.
 They are motivated by working as a team and developing the collective.

 Sophie Gvasalia expects a manager who likes the collective and makes sure to give everyone their place.
 They need someone to listen, who knows how to hear their ideas.
 They like a leader who can set individual development plans, but that the daily work is done by the group.
 They strongly believe in the importance of the collective intelligence.

 Sophie Gvasalia is fully engaged in a culture oriented towards relationships with others and the collective.
 They like that the person is foremost valued and that each person is satisfied in the work environment.
 This requires that the rules are able to adapt accordingly to suit everyone.
-Mutual respect must be valued.
 They avoid environments where the results are foremost valued, and where the data culture is dominant.
 They rather need a work context that values collective accomplishments.
 They like, indeed, to observe that the collabouration is led towards the attainment of targeted goals.
 Indeed, they are bored if the work environment is too stable and they stagnate in their situation.

 Manage the unexpected

 They need to progress quickly from one activity to another without getting stuck.

 Easily integrate new concepts and test them themselves.